evelinakireilyte/TryB4Buy/README.md

 ## Project Brief

-- Build a full-stack application by making my own backend and your own front-end
+- Build a full-stack application by making my own backend and your own front-end.
-- Use a Python Django API using Django REST Framework to serve data from a Postgres database
+- Use a Python Django API using Django REST Framework to serve data from a Postgres database.
-- Consume my API with a separate front-end built with React
+- Consume my API with a separate front-end built with React.
-- Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
+- Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models.
-- Implement thoughtful user stories/wireframes that are significant enough to help meet the deadline and implement core functionalities
+- Implement thoughtful user stories/wireframes that are significant enough to help meet the deadline and implement core functionalities.
 - Be deployed online so it's publicly accessible.

 ## Technologies used